Motimove

 The symptoms of rheumatoid arthritis vary from person to person, but the most common symptoms are:

-• Joint pain and swelling, often in the hands, wrists, knees or feet.
+• Joint pain and swelling, often in the hands, wrists, knees, or feet.

-• Fatigue and a general feeling of being unwell.
+• Fatigue and a general feeling of illness.

 • Limited mobility due to joint damage.